Raw green tripe for dogs is one of my favorite ingredients in raw dog food!

 Raw Green Tripe for Dogs: Bottom Line

-Green tripe is a nutritional powerhouse for dogs!
+There’s lots of nutrients in tripe that make it a nutritional powerhouse for dogs!

 The nutrient rich lining of ruminants is rich in digestive enzymes, fatty- and amino acids which are important for gut, skin, coat and dental health.